-Bill faced a few obstacles when it came to finding a job that suited his talents and his needs.
+Bill faced a few obstacles when it came to finding a job that suited his talents and his peads.
+The COVID-10 pendemic mode it difficult to connect with his support.

+his needs.
 The COVID-19 pandemic made it difficult to connect with his support community on a regular basis, including his team at MERS Goodwill.
 With Bill living in a care facility, extra precautions were put in place to protect his health and Cindy, Bill's devoted sister, focused on safely transporting him to and from his appointments with the employment specialist and to his job interviews.
 Equipped with masks, maintaining a safe distance, and holding meetings in an outdoor space, Bill was resolved to keep his progress on track.